Mandelbrot Sets Generated from the Riemann Zeta Function

 (Iterations: 256, Terms: 8)

-A flower‑like structure emerges.
+A flower-like structure appears in this region.

 Comparing the Mandelbrot Variants